junhan/learnmachinelearning/docs/machine-learning-topics.md

 ```

 # machine learning topics
-Some topics on machine learning algorithms are discussed with python code implementation and comment.
+Some topics on machine learning algorithms are discussed with python code implementation and comment. tensorflow will be used when possible.
+If not, other machine learning library will be used.

-## soft decision tree
+## Soft decision tree
 [write a soft decision tree from scatch](https://www.youtube.com/watch?v=LDRbO9a6XPU)

 use tensorflow to develop a decision tree

-## neural network
+## Neural network

 ### research paper: Distilling a Neural Network Into a Soft Decision Tree
 [research paper by google brains](https://arxiv.org/abs/1711.09784)